English as a Second Language

 (A requirement that must be completed before taking this course.)

-- Placement score of 25 to 40 on the ESL Reading Skills Test using the CPT English as a Second Language Accuplacer Test.
+- Placement is determined by test scores on the CPT Accuplacer English as a Second Language Test.

 Upon successful completion of the course, the student should be able to:

 - Develop basic critical reading strategies such as previewing, connecting the text to self and the world and scanning for answers.

 - Predict the topic and main idea of a passage through the strategies of previewing and prior knowledge.

 - Recognize connections and reading text markers, such as referent pronouns.